JackTruskowski/DBD_Stats/README.md

 Feel free to contribute!
 This is the first time I've ever worked in Visual Studio so I probably did a lot of stuff a bad way.
 Any pull requests are appreciated.

+##### Setup + Usage

+1. Download the ZIP of the project and unzip
+2. In Steam, create a desktop shortcut for Dead By Daylight and rename it DeadByDaylight.url (no spaces)
+3. Provide information in settings.ini

+   For example, the executable path might look like `C:\Users\USERNAME\Desktop\`, the data path is the path to the `Data\` directory included in this project, and the log path may look something like `C:\Users\USERNAME\AppData\Local\DeadByDaylight\Saved\Logs\DeadByDaylight.log`

+4. Open the project in Visual Studio and build it
+5. Launch Dead by Daylight by double clicking `RunDBD.bat`.
+This will first synchronize any current log files and then launch the game so that unsaved log files don't get overwritten.